-- To gain an understanding of the demand patterns for Adult Social Care in the area that is proposed for the new Unitary Council - To assess the extent of the need for Adult Social Care in the area and assess the initiatives currently in place to provide Adult Social Care - To gain an understanding of the causes and barriers to receiving Adult Social Care - To gain an understanding of the current facilities for Adult Social Care and whether there are any gaps of provision - To gain an understanding of partnership working for Adult Social Care and how this can be improved - To gain an understanding of the structure of the Adult Integrated Care Programme - To gain an understanding of the Governance Arrangements for the Social Care Integrated Programme - Identify any specific groups that are not accessing Adult Social Care Facilities - To gain an understanding of care in the community and how it is assessed and monitored - To gain an understanding of the extent of adult care responsibilities that will fall upon the proposed new Unitary Authority and the degree of necessary preparation. - To gain an appreciation of the statutory responsibilities in respect of the duty of care obligations and their financial consequences. - 6.1.1 Whilst acknowledging data protection constraints, an integrated system, hosted by Adult Social Care, that can be used by all relevant Agencies, is explored by the proposed West Northamptonshire Unitary Authority. - 6.1.2 In researching a potential integrated system, the systems and processes adopted by Adult Social Care at the London Borough of Islington are referred to. - 6.1.3 That a housing officer is linked to Northampton General Hospital, a similar arrangement to the Kettering Pilot. - 6.1.4 That support is given for social prescribing in relation to day care.
+- To gain an understanding of the demand patterns for Adult Social Care in the area that is proposed for the new Unitary Council - To assess the extent of the need for Adult Social Care in the area and assess the initiatives currently in place to provide Adult Social Care - To gain an understanding of the causes and barriers to receiving Adult Social Care - To gain an understanding of the current facilities for Adult Social Care and whether there are any gaps of provision - To gain an understanding of partnership working for Adult Social Care and how this can be improved - To gain an understanding of the structure of the Adult Integrated Care Programme - To gain an understanding of the Governance Arrangements for the Social Care Integrated Programme - Identify any specific groups that are not accessing Adult Social Care Facilities - To gain an understanding of care in the community and how it is assessed and monitored - To gain an understanding of the extent of adult care responsibilities that will fall upon the proposed new Unitary Authority and the degree of necessary preparation. - To gain an appreciation of the statutory responsibilities in respect of the duty of care obligations and their financial consequences.

+- 6.1.1 Whilst acknowledging data protection constraints, an integrated system, hosted by Adult Social Care, that can be used by all relevant Agencies, is explored by the proposed West Northamptonshire Unitary Authority. - 6.1.2 In researching a potential integrated system, the systems and processes adopted by Adult Social Care at the London Borough of Islington are referred to.
+In addition to this, all departments are given training to encourage a positive attitude towards information sharing and sign posting individuals to relevant services and support. - 6.1.3 That a survey is conducted, through various Community Groups, to ascertain why some of the BAME community is not accessing services. - 6.1.4 That a housing officer is linked to Northampton General Hospital, a similar arrangement to the Kettering Pilot. - 6.1.5 That support is given for social prescribing in relation to day care and a campaign aimed at GPs and other providers looking at the prescribing of daycare and community activities.
+A leaflet is also distributed to GP practices and various community groups promoting this support. - 6.1.6 That a copy of this report is shared with all Councillors of the other sovereign Councils in the proposed West Northamptonshire Unitary Council -Northamptonshire County Council, Daventry District Council and South Northants Council.